guigrpa/giu/README.md

 Installation notes:

+* Many Giu components (including all inputs) require that you **include the `<Floats />` component at (or near) the root level of your React tree**.
+No props are required.
+If you forget it, you'll see a warning in the console and the components will not work correctly.

 * Why is *moment* part of `peerDependencies` and not `dependencies`?
 For i18n reasons: we want to make sure the user's `moment` object and the one used internally by Giu are exactly the same, so that `DateInput`'s strings and other locale-specific attributes (e.g. first day of the week) are shown correctly.
 If the version specified by the user and by Giu were incompatible, we would end up with two different `moment` objects.

 * *Moment* drags into your production bundle a lot of i18n resources which you probably don't need.
 Whitelist the languages bundled by Webpack doing something like this (webpack.config.js):